jasminks/ASTR260/README.md

 2. Make a homework directory!
 Again, wih all proper dependencies.
 3. Make an exam directory.
 4. Organize remaining resources and such.

+>This way, all dependencies on codes (eg: codes that depend on datasets, codes that import other codes) are in the proper directories.